 The anime is based on the Japanese sci-fi manga series written and illustrated by Yuusei Matsui.
 The series started serialization on Weekly Shounen Jump magazine from July 2012 to March 2016.
 And then Viz Media licensed the manga in English.

 Before the TV anime was released, there is an OVA version released on October 6, 2013 which produced by Brain’s Base and directed by the same director, Seiji Kishi.
 The anime film titled Assassination Classroom the Movie: 365 Days was also released in Japan on November 19, 2016.

 Apart from anime and manga, you can also play the game based on the series titled Assassination Classroom: Koro-sensei’s Great Besiegement!! developed by Bandai Namco Games and released on Nintendo 3DS on March 12, 2015 in Japan.

 Funimation licensed the TV anime for release in North America.
-The anime has been released on several Blu-ray and the latest one is Assassination Classroom: Season Two, Part One released on February 21, 2017.
+The anime has been released on several Blu-ray and the latest one is Assassination Classroom: Season Two, Part Two released on June 27, 2017.

 Assassination Classroom Anime Review

 Kunugigaoka Junior High school, class 3-E is the lowest of the low.
 With abysmal test scores with zero future prospects, they have been abandoned and hidden away from the main campus at the top of a deserted mountain.
 However, when a super-powered tentacled alien with a hunger for destruction gets to be their new teacher, they have got a new task to get them inspired about school – take him out.

 Apart from reading, writing, and math, the murderous creature behind the lectern can teach his students everything he knows about the assassination.
 Should some excited beaver prove to be a Grade-A assassin, he or she will save Earth from extinction, and also get a huge reward.
 But, they had better stude up, since their saboteur sensei has already taken out most of the moon, and our planet is next on his list.